albemontors/canOpen_for_mBed/readme.txt

 To get started call the function at the beginning of your main.c:

     #include "JAcan.h"

+Now go to "JAcan.h" and edit the PINOUT RD and TD for your own board.
+Also modify the FREQUENCY if needed.
+NODE_NUMBER referes to the amount of nodes that have PDOs exchange, it will be addressed later.

 Declare the following function above your main: